zextras/tech-doc/source/carbonio-ce/management.rst

 allows |product| modules to communicate with each other in a secure way.

+:ref:`logger_node_config` contains the setup needed on a dedicated Logger Node within a Multi-Server installation.

 :ref:`update_ssh_keys`, which allows to keep SSH keys updated across the nodes of a Multi-Server installation.